SHORT STORY 5

 I paused, reminding myself that she was married.
 "What are you doing in Berlin?"

-Natalie glanced away and groaned, "You know, working and meeting with producers, like Dennis."
+Natalie glanced away and groaned, "You know, meeting with producers, like Dennis."

-"Thankfully no. He likes to stick his nose into other people's business, but really he's only good for the money."
+"Thankfully no. Likes to stick his nose into other people's business, but he's only good for the funding."

 "Yes, but not from you."